EXD 178 (AI) (S)

 General licence to arrange a fair, market, show, exhibition or other gathering involving the collecting together of poultry or other captive birds in Scotland

 A veterinary risk assessment has been carried out in accordance with article 4(2) of the Avian Influenza (Preventive Measures) (Scotland) Order 2007 (“the Order”).

-The veterinary inspector is satisfied that, under the conditions of this licence, bird gatherings and the transit of birds to and from gatherings will not significantly increase the risk of transmission of avian influenza virus.
+The veterinary inspector is satisfied that, under the conditions of this licence, certain bird gatherings and the transit of birds to and from those gatherings will not significantly increase the risk of transmission of avian influenza virus.

 An epidemiological assessment has been carried out in accordance with Article 4(1) of the Decision.